Terminally Ill Adults (End of Life) Bill resources

 The General Medical Council’s views can be found in the oral evidence given by Mark Swindells to the Bill Committee on the GMC’s behalf, to be found here.

 The view of the Royal College of Physicians can be found here (updated on 9 May 2025).
+An updated joint statement with the Royal College of Psychiatrists can be found here.

 The view of the Royal College of GPs can be found here.
 The written evidence they submitted to the Bill Committee can be found here, and the oral evidence given on their behalf by Dr Michael Mulholland can be found here.